ysndr/blog/src/posts/internals/2021-01-01-flake-ification/index.md

 tags: internal, technical, nix, haskell
 description: Nix Flakes are the long awaited addition coming with the next major release of Nix.
 What are Flakes, what do they offer, how can you use them now and should you consider migrating?
 image: https://unsplash.com/photos/R1OSU00xo78/download?force=true&w=1920
-status: unpublished
+status: published
 image-credits: |
     <span>Photo by <a href="https://unsplash.com/@joshstyle">JOSHUA COLEMAN</a> on <a href="https://unsplash.com/">Unsplash</a></span>
 ...

-# Crunching on Corn, eh Nix Flakes for OSS
+# Walking through Snow, eh Nix Flakes for OSS

 :::{.note}
 This article is an update to my series on how this blog is built using [Haskell](/tags/haskell.html) and [Nix](/tags/nix.html).